Holek/facebook_share/README.md

 # Facebook Share

 This gem will add an easy-to-use Facebook Share button feature to your Rails project.
+This gem does not take care of authentication or authorization.
+It's only purpose is to bind Facebook Share button to anything you want.

+Any public method will return just JavaScript code and nothing else.

 ## How To Install

 This gem relies on jQuery, be sure to have it installed in your project.
-This gem does not depend on jquery-rails gem, because some projects use jQuery without it.
+It does not depend on jquery-rails gem, because some projects use jQuery without it.

     gem install facebook_share

-then add
+## Code changes

+If you don't have a Facebook Application for your project yet, [create one](http://www.facebook.com/developers/createapp.php).

+Then add this to your ApplicationHelper

+    module ApplicationHelper
       include FacebookShare

-at the top of your ApplicationHelper
+      FacebookShare.default_facebook_share_options = {
+        :app_id => "YOUR_APP_ID",
+        :status => false,
+        :cookie => false,
+        :xfbml => false,

+        :selector => '.fb_share',
+        :locale => "en_US"
+      }
+    end

+You can ommit *app_id* parameter, if you already have a Facebook Application initialized in your project.

+Be sure you have <div id="fb-root"></div> in your application layout before you load the Facebook Connect JS

+Default facebook Share options can be changed with the above code snippet
+* *appid* - your Facebook application ID that will connect your site to Facebook.
+* *status*. *cookie* and *xfbml* - as described at [FB.init JS SDK](http://developers.facebook.com/docs/reference/javascript/fb.init/)

+* *locale* - Facebook locale code representations, ie. en_US, de_DE, pl_PL, etc. The full list of Facebook supported languages is available in http://www.facebook.com/translations/FacebookLocales.xml or at [Facebook Developer Wiki](http://fbdevwiki.com/wiki/Locales)

-## Examples
+## Usage

-To be documented

 ## Note on Patches/Pull Requests